-Monitoring Component Agency/Entity Inventory Monitoring Elements Management Action Monitoring Elements 7 damaged by WHB Understand their timing of use on seasonal habitats Trend monitoring regarding maintenance of a thriving natural ecological balance for adjusting AML (BLM 2010) effectiveness of treatments Livestock grazing BLM, USFS, permittees and stakeholders Allotment standards and guidelines Dates of use or intensity of use by allotment Monitoring of attainment of management objectives (Swanson et al. 2006) Documentation of changes in management prescriptions to improve management, when appropriate Anthropogenic disturbances SETT, BLM, USFS, other federal agencies, all stakeholders CCS- functional acres lost due to debit projects, functional acres gained due to credit projects (concept of net conservation gain) Surface acres impacted Indirect acres impacted Identification of existing infrastructure that could be retrofitted, as appropriate (inclusion on the list does not require retrofitting, simply identifying the opportunity) Management actions to mitigation for anthropogenic disturbances will be accounted for under the appropriate threat or under habitat and in reporting will be noted as credit projects.
-Documentation of implementation of Site Specific Consultation Based Design Features Recreation and OHVs SETT, BLM, USFS, Commission on Off- Highway Vehicles and other stake holders Permitted activities Extent of authorized and unauthorized recreational trails and facilities Treatments conducted to restore areas impacted by recreational activities and effectiveness of treatments Documentation of coordination efforts with recreational groups Weather Variability NOAA, DRI, State Climatologist, NRCS Water and Climate Center, USGS BLM, USFS, and other stakeholders U.S. Drought Monitor Hydrologic Report Climate data records (current and historic) Tracking changes in management actions due to weather variability Land Ownership All agencies Tracking of land ownership changes Tracking of how changes in management actions due to land ownership affects habitat
+Monitoring Component Agency/Entity Inventory Monitoring Elements Management Action Monitoring Elements 8 Noxious weeds regulated by Nevada Revised Statute 555.130 - 555.201 and designated and categorized in Nevada Administrative Code 555.010.
+NDA, NDOW, University of Nevada Cooperative Extension, and SETT Extent (spatial distribution, acres, and density of invasion) Treatments conducted and effectiveness of treatments Pinyon-Juniper encroachment BLM, USFS, NDF, NDOW, SETT, all stakeholders (including researchers at University of Nevada, Reno, and USGS) • Extent (spatial distribution, acres, and density of invasion) Treatments conducted and effectiveness of treatments Predation NDOW, Wildlife Services, NDA, and SETT, Baseline data collected prior to treatments- data will likely be site specific, not Service Area wide (road kill inventories, raven counts, habitat parameters, etc.) Treatments conducted and effectiveness of treatments Documentation of coordination efforts with city counties, landfills waste managers, livestock owners, research on perching and nest deterrent technology WHB populations BLM, USFS HMA/WHBT populations Extent of resources damaged by WHB Understand their timing of use on seasonal habitats Trend monitoring regarding maintenance of a thriving natural ecological balance for adjusting AML (BLM 2010) Gathers conducted Treatments conducted and effectiveness of treatments Livestock grazing BLM, USFS, permittees and stakeholders Allotment standards and guidelines Dates of use or intensity of use by allotment Monitoring of attainment of management objectives (Swanson et al. 2018) Documentation of changes in management prescriptions to improve management, when appropriate Anthropogenic disturbances SETT, BLM, USFS, other federal agencies, all stakeholders CCS- functional acres lost due to debit projects, functional acres gained due to credit projects (concept of net conservation gain) Surface acres impacted Indirect acres impacted Identification of existing infrastructure that could be retrofitted, as appropriate (inclusion on the list does not require retrofitting, simply identifying the opportunity) Management actions to mitigation for anthropogenic disturbances will be accounted for under the appropriate threat or under habitat and in reporting will be noted as credit projects.
+Documentation of implementation of Site Specific Consultation Based Design Features